dac70r/Final_Year_Project/README.md

-# Final Year Project ELEC 4900
+# ELEC 4900 Final Year Project @ The Hong Kong University of Science & Technology
 This is my final year project folder.

 # Introduction